 Step 3 - Where should I join to meet other people using Quikscript?

-There are currently only two places for you to interact with others involved in Quikscript - The Yahoo!
-Quikscript Group & the Reddit forum.
-The Yahoo!
-Group has additional files hosted there that would be useful.
+There are currently only two places for you to interact with others involved in Quikscript - The Groups.io forum & the Reddit forums.
+Both websites may be found on the Links page below.

 Step 4 - How often should I practice quikscript?
 Any useful hints?

 Try to practice in short but frequent sessions.
 For those just starting out, try 15-minute sessions for 3 or 4 times a day.
 Adjust this accordingly based on your enthusiasm & skill progression.
 Even if you feel that you are "experienced" in both reading & writing Quikscript, attempt to read & write with it everyday to keep your skill at it's optimum level.
 Remember - "writing" in Quikscript & "typing" in Quikscript should be regarded as two different activities.

 When first attempting to write in Quikscript, try writing larger-than-normal so that you may get a better feel for the letters.

 Step 5 - What can I do with quikscript?